roger-dv/cpp20-ranges-word-freq/README.md

 What is nice, though, is that a range as a function return result can be assigned to a `auto` local variable and then used in a manner to where there is lazy evaluation per actually iterating the range for subsequent processing.

 Oh, it can be noted that there is an extremely terse shell script approach, using piping, that is possible from a Unix shell - but just keep in mind that the small Unix tools made use of are each a relatively significant C program in their own right.
-Herein with this 90 to 100 lines of C++20 code, it is doing the equivalent to that assemblage of Unix small tool programs.
+Herein with this ~ 100 lines of C++20 code, it is doing the equivalent to that assemblage of Unix small tool programs.

 Refer to Ivan Cukic's book, **Functional Programming in C++**, chapter 4, section 4.3 for this example, attributed to Doug McIlroy: